iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 1. Registry and lineage

 The registry acts as the source of truth for the platform.

-Core objects include:

-- system
-- component
-- workflow
-- agent
+It should record the main assets, release records, and operational records that make up an AI-enabled system and its release history.

+The core records can be grouped into three categories:

+#### Versioned assets
+These are design-time or configuration items that change over time and should be versioned.

 - prompt
 - model configuration
 - dataset snapshot
 - evaluation suite
 - policy bundle
+- execution flow definition
+- agent flow definition

+Typical fields for versioned assets include:
+- name
+- version
+- owner
+- status
+- linked dependencies
+- description
+- created date

+#### Release records
+These describe what is being proposed, reviewed, approved, or packaged for release.

 - release candidate
+- approval request
+- approval decision
+- evidence pack

+Typical fields for release records include:
+- target environment
+- related asset versions
+- approval status
+- policy-check results
+- linked evidence
+- created date

+#### Operational records
+These describe what happened after release.

 - deployment
+- runtime event
 - incident

+Typical fields for operational records include:
+- related release
+- environment
+- timestamp
-- owner
+- severity
-- approval
+- operational status

-Each object should carry version, owner, environment, tags, risk level, linked dependencies, evidence references, and status.
+- linked traces, logs, or evidence

-A lineage view should then show how these elements relate to one another across build, release, and runtime.
-For example:
+A lineage view should show how these records connect across design, release, and production.

+For example, in an invoice-processing system, the lineage could be shown like this:

-`prompt version -> model -> retrieval source -> tool / API -> downstream workflow -> release -> production incident`
+`prompt version + model configuration + execution flow definition + evaluation results -> release candidate -> deployment to production -> runtime events -> incident`

-This is important because prompts, APIs, and workflow definitions should be treated as first-class versioned assets, not side notes.
+This is important because the platform should make it possible to trace a production issue back to the exact prompt version, model configuration, execution flow, test results, approvals, and release decision that led to it.

 ### 2. Evaluation and certification